Lee Kuan Yew: Eugenics

-In June 1984, Lee's government rolled out grants for low income and low education women to undergo sterilisation.
-If a woman and her husband had no O-level passes and fewer than 3 children, the woman could receive a $10,000 grant for undergoing sterilization.
-Sterilized lower-class parents were also given priority primary school admission for their existing first and second children.
-The uproar over the proposal led to a swing of 12.9 percent against the People's Action Party in the general election held later that year.
-In 1985, especially controversial portions of the policy that gave education and housing priorities to educated women were eventually abandoned or modified.

-A proponent of nature over nurture, Lee averred that "intelligence is 80% nature and 20% nurture" and attributed the successes of his children to genetics.
+In June 1984, Lee's government introduced grants for low-income and low-education women to undergo sterilisation.
+Women whose husbands and themselves lacked passes at the Singapore-Cambridge GCE Ordinary Level and had fewer than three children could receive a $10,000 grant for sterilisation.
+Sterilised lower-class parents were also given priority in primary school admission for their existing first and second children.
+The controversy surrounding the proposal contributed to a 12.9 per cent swing against the PAP in the general election later that year, although the party still secured 64 per cent of the popular vote and the vast majority of seats.
+By 1985, particularly contentious aspects of the policy, such as granting education and housing advantages to educated women, were either abandoned or modified.
+A proponent of nature over nurture, Lee asserted that "intelligence is 80% nature and 20% nurture" and attributed the achievements of his children to genetics.